The prescription for

 For more information on becoming a registered pharmacy technician in the province of Alberta, visit the Alberta College of Pharmacy website.

 |Lily Mauer (Kriese), Associate Chair||B Sc.
 Pharm, RPh|

 |Jennifer Atkins, Instructor||Dip.
 Pharm Tech, RPhT|

 |Kara Mohr, Instructor||B.Sc.
 Pharm, RPh|

 The Pharmacy Technician diploma program of NorQuest College has been awarded accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a five-year term, from July 1, 2017 – June 30, 2022.

 This accreditation standard means that graduates are eligible to sit for the entry-to-practice Pharmacy Examining Board of Canada Qualifying Examination and may go on to become regulated technicians under the Alberta College of Pharmacy.

-This program includes two one-month practicums.
+This program includes two practicums totalling 360 hours.